KTawk/KTawk/README.md

 My name is Kairly and I'm a 2nd-year Software Engineering (CO-OP) student with an Engineering Management and Entrepreneurship Option at the University of Ottawa.

-- 💼 I’m a member of Hack the Hill, where I contribute to the success of our hackathon events.

 - 👀 I’m interested in software engineering, engineering management, and continuous self-improvement.

 - 🌱 I’m currently learning advanced web development techniques and exploring new tools to enhance my projects.

+- 💼 I’m the Vice President of Finance at Hack the Hill, overseeing financial operations to support our hackathon events.

 - 🤝 I’m looking for Winter 2024 internship opportunities.